 And some of us with a sense of humour can never be fully dominated – we will preserve a measure of our freedom – if not of movement, at least of thought.

 The enemy does not want us free.
 Remember that.
 Christ died to set me free.
 To me, freedom is love and respect combined.
 Love can vane, respect should never.

-Our grandparents and parents – though they supposedly lived during a time when the country wasn’t really free, played on the streets, made friends with random strangers, drank well water and climbed trees.
+Our grandparents and parents – though they supposedly lived during a time when the country wasn’t really free, played on the streets, made friends with random strangers, drank water from the wells and climbed trees.
 We kids of the 80s and 90s shared some of those liberties.

 As a child growing up in the Middle East, freedom was never curtailed.
 We played on dusty lanes, ate shawarma and survived with our smattering knowledge of Arabic.
 Life in India seemed simpler, kids happier.
-May be not, today.
-With technology and plastic came unsafe environment; with TV, gadgets and nuclear homes with two working parents came families cooped up in front of the TV and kids glued their mobile devices.
+May be not so today.
+With technology and plastic came an unsafe environment; with TV, gadgets and nuclear homes with two working parents came families cooped up in front of the TV and kids glued to their mobile devices.

 I am not encouraging disrespectful behaviour or door-slamming tantrums.
 But as the famous quote goes, “the natural free spirits of ingenious men, if imprisoned or controlled, will find other ways of motion to relieve themselves in their constraint; and whether it be burlesque, mimicry or buffoonery, they will be glad at any rate to vent themselves, and be revenged on their constrainers…It is the persecuting spirit that has raised the bantering one.”